 - Collegium Musicum (early music ensemble), fall 2013

 Certificate in College Teaching and Other Pedagogical Training

 In the course of my graduate studies at Duke University, I completed the Certificate in College Teaching offered by the Graduate School.
 This certificate offered pedagogical training and facilitates self-reflection of one’s teaching methods.
 It required two courses—I took “Fundamentals of College Teaching” and “College Teaching and Course Design”—participation in “Teaching Triangles,” and the creation of an online teaching portfolio.
 “Teaching Triangles” were particularly instructive: I paired off with two graduate instructors in the sciences, and we all observed each other teaching and offered feedback.

 In addition, my position as a Graduate Student Instructor (GSI) in the Thompson Writing Program afforded me teaching training, mentoring, observation, and evaluation from Denise Comer and Amanda Pullum, Director and Associate Director of First-Year Writing.
 It was highly instructive to invite them into my class to receive immediate feedback.
-Their evaluations, as well as those from my “Teaching Triangles” peers and TA supervisors, are available on request.
+Their evaluations, as with all student evaluations, are available on request.

 I continue to seek out teaching workshops and other opportunities to learn about educational philosophies and methodologies in order to improve my pedagogy.
-To date, workshops on giving effective written feedback and on methods of improving student engagement in in-class activities, and on “Teaching with Archives” have been most formative for my teaching style.
+To date, workshops on giving effective written feedback, on methods of improving student engagement in in-class activities, and on “Teaching with Archives” have been most formative for my teaching style.